- Cheapest non-owner car insurance companies in Montana

 Cheapest non-owner car insurance companies in Montana

-The cheapest non-owner car insurer in Montana is State Farm, with rates averaging $125.
+State Farm offers the most affordable non-owner car insurance in Montana, with rates averaging $125.
 The second cheapest Montana non-owner insurer is Kemper.
 Average rates are $281.

 Compare the cheapest non-owner car insurance companies in Montana below.